manukrisvt/SVSS/README.md

 The 𝜎 term sampling is built inside the algorithm using a gamma random variable, and is sampled at each step of the iteration At the end of Gibbs sampling, the algorithm returns directly the value of the beta coefficient

-The most important factor affecting the algorithm are 1.)
+The most important factors affecting the algorithm are 1.)
 Tuning the 𝜎, standard deviation of response
 2.)
 Tuning the 𝜓, the standard deviation for the beta coeff model To address the 𝜓 part, standardization is recommended for the predictor variables and hence